Why Vertical Videos Are the Best Format for Social Media

 Businesses must always adapt to consumer behavior.
 With 96% of social media use occurring on mobile devices, mobile optimization should take top priority.

-This is a strong deterrent for smartphone users since they use their phone vertically 94% of the time!
+This is a strong deterrent for smartphone users since they use their phones vertically 94% of the time!

 Upclose of woman holding her smartphone vertically in one hand

-The harder you make your audience work to get something, the larger your abandonment rates will be.
+The harder you make your audience work to get something, the higher your abandonment rates will be.
 Video is no exception.
 It’s been proven.

 A study by MediaBrix found that vertical outperformed landscape with a 90% higher completion rate.
 According to their data, less than 30% of users were willing to turn their phones sideways to watch a video.
 Those that did only watched about 14% of it.